T32 ITCB mentors

 Sarah Spiegel, Ph.D.

-Professor and Chair, Biochemistry & Molecular Biology
+Professor and Chair, Cellular, Molecular and Genetic Medicine

 Trainees working in Dr. Spiegel’s laboratory will explore research focused on the lipid mediator S1P, whose role in cell growth regulation was discovered in her laboratory more than a decade ago.
 Her laboratory studies how S1P regulates many processes important for immunity and cancer, including cell growth, survival, angio- and lymphangiogenesis, and recruitment of immune cells.
 More recently, her laboratory identified direct intracellular targets of S1P, including HDACs and tumor necrosis factor receptor-associated factor 2 (TRAF2), thereby uncovering a key role of S1P in inflammatory signaling.
 Their research continues to focus on the roles of S1P, the enzymes that regulate its levels (SphK1 and SphK2), and the S1P receptors and intracellular targets of S1P in the pathophysiology of breast and colorectal cancer.